tiredamage42/Athena/README.md

 > - Convolutional models would be better suited for these demonstrations, but for the sake of simplicity I'll be using linear regression modles.
 ><hr>

+## If you're already familiar with Neural Nets and General Adversarial Networks, [you can skip right to the section that's the focus of this repo.](#the-athena-model)

 # Neural Nets

 Neural nets can be described as function approximators.
 The purpose of a basic neural net is to learn the function that will give you the desired output for a particular input, such as labelling a picture as either a dog or a cat.

 The learning process happens by taking various input-output pairs and iteratively finding the function that will produce output Y from input X. This is called training.